bigdoods/bimportal-old/README.md

 $ vagrant ssh
 ```

-NOTE: on Windows you will need to install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and use Puttygen (download from the same page) to convert the vagrant public key.
+NOTE: If using Windows, ignore this command and you will need to install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and use Puttygen (download from the same page) to convert the vagrant public key.

 A [guide](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY) for how to do this is [here](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY)

 ### cd to /vagrant

-Once you have a command line to the box - change directory to where this repo is mounted as a shared folder - `/vagrant`
+Now inside vagrants cmd window - Once you have a command line to the box - change directory to where this repo is mounted as a shared folder - `/vagrant`

 ```bash
 $ cd /vagrant